FBPixel

 The world is your classroom

 The Traveling School doesn’t rely on four walls or technology.
 Instead, academic schedules are responsive to surroundings and opportunities that present themselves while traveling.
-You will engage in relevant coursework presented by your teachers, local community members and geographic surroundings.
-Classes are immersive and happen everywhere.
+Curriculum incorporates primary sources, regional experts and authors, field studies and personal narratives.

 Honors Global Studies